 All have enclosed Madhumangala in a heap of sand till his waist.
 When the pile started rising more towards the top, Madhumangala left out a yell- “I don’t want to become a Devata.
 Are you planning to give Samadhi to a Brahmin in sand?”

-“Areee, atleast leave me now!”– Madhumangala sometimes calls out for Dau dada, sometimes he pleads before Kanhai.
+“Please, let me go!”– Madhumangala sometimes calls out for Dau dada, sometimes he pleads before Kanhai.
 All have covered him till his throat with sand.

-“Now I will offer Bhoga to you.”
-From the shore, Shyamsundara ran towards the water to make a modak of wet sand for him.
-Someone brings a handful of water from the way and puts it on Madhumangala’s head- Just a few drops and the others have stacked leaves and flowers on his head.
+“Now I will offer Bhoga to you.”– From the shore, Shyamsundara runs towards the water to make a modak of wet sand for him.
+Alongside, someone brings a handful of water from the way and puts it on Madhumangala’s head- just a few drops- and the others have stuck leaves and flowers on his head.

 Completely smeared in sand, holding a modak of wet sand in his hands, comes Kanhai laughing all the while.